ALL STATE DATA UPDATED FOR 2023!

-As the table here and the chart below indicate, in 2020, generally the offices in Massachusetts have shorter wait times compared to the national average.
-The office in Lawrence is the outlier with a 15.6 month average.
+As the table here and the chart below indicate, in 2022, Massachusetts has a slightly longer wait time than the national average.
 The average approval rate for the state is trailing the national average.
-However, their Lawrence off is currently 1.5% ahead.
+Massachusetts also has a slightly worse approval rate than the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.